marco-orru/dfa/README.md

 + `NotThreeZero`: checks whether a string does not contain three consecutive `0` characters.
 + `JavaIdentifier`: checks whether a string is a valid Java identifier.
 + `StudentId`: checks whether a string is a valid student identifier immediately followed by a surname.
++ `StudentIdSpace`: checks whether a string is a valid student identifier followed by a surname, with optional whitespaces before, after and/or in-between.
++ `StudentIdInv`: checks whether a string is a surname immediately followed by a valid student identifier.

 More information about the purpose of each DFA is included in the class documentation comments.